-In the past, a waterbed had little support or insulation, but changes in technology have made it so that the firmness you achieve in your waterbed is based on the amount of stabilization constructed within the bladder and the level at that you fill the water.
+In the past, a waterbed had little support for the body or insulation for efficiency, but changes in technology have made it so that the firmness you achieve in your waterbed is based on the amount of stabilization constructed within the bladder and the level at that you fill the water.

 If there are a greater number of fibers within the water bladder, then the motion of the water will be reduced, creating a natural firmness.
 The more stabilized the mattress, the less motion and greater support you can achieve on it.

 According to the American Chiropractic Association, a mattress should support a person’s entire body evenly without gaps between the body and the mattress.
 No traditional mattress, even a sleep number mattress, meets these criteria as closely as waterbeds do.
 If your body feels pressure on particular spots – such as the shoulders, hips, and lower back – it could be a sign that your mattress is just too firm.
 Slight adjustments can also be made in the water level to help dial in your preferred firmness.

 Many people who sleep on a traditional coil spring mattress awaken to back pain.
 Sleeping on a mattress that causes back pain will only lead to more pain; however, there is a way to reduce the stress placed on your spine.

 While a spring mattress eventually “imprints” with your body’s shape, a waterbed does not.
 Instead, the heavier torso achieves a depth on a waterbed that matches a good standing posture when lying on your back.
 While on your side, the water will displace naturally, allowing your spinal column to remain horizontal, rather than the downward slant that is a result of sleeping on a traditional mattress and box springs.